Genealogy is extremely important to the vampyre. Each house held ancient scrolls detailing family trees, life events and connections.

 This is a rare photo of my great-great grandfather, Jonathan Roe.

-Jonathan was a marine engineer and had worked for some time in Egypt.
+Jonathan was an international marine engineer and had worked for some time in Egypt.

 A grave marker in NSW Australia (not at gravesite) for Rev. Robert Miller.
 He married Agnes McAlpine.